Kilkenny City A.F.C.: 20th century

-EMFA won their first honour in 1987, winning the League of Ireland First Division Shield defeating Finn Harps 4–2 in Oriel Park.
-The club changed its name to Kilkenny City in 1989.
-In 1991 under Joe McGrath (footballer) they reached the FAI Cup semi-final before suffering defeat to Shamrock Rovers.
+Emfa's first trophy at national level came in 1987, winning the League of Ireland First Division Shield by defeating Finn Harps 4–2 in Oriel Park.

+In an attempt to enhance their appeal to a larger audience, the club changed its name to Kilkenny City in 1989.
+Along with the alteration of the name, the longstanding club colours of claret and blue were traded for the more traditional Kilkenny colours of black and amber.
+The name change coincided with improved performances on the pitch and Kilkenny City finished fourth in the league, two points off the promotion places.
+The following season, under manager Joe McGrath, they reached the 1990–91 FAI Cup semi-final, before suffering defeat to Shamrock Rovers.

-In the 1996–97 season Kilkenny City won the First Division title with 11 points to spare over their nearest rivals Drogheda United thus gaining promotion to the Premier Division.
-Their stay in the premier was short however as they finished in eleventh the following season and were relegated back to the First Division.
+Former Republic of Ireland international Alfie Hale was appointed manager in 1995 and the following season Kilkenny City won the 1996–97 First Division title with 11 points to spare over their nearest rivals, Drogheda United.
+The victory brought promotion and Kilkenny City began the 1997–98 season as a Premier Division club for the first time.
+Their stay was short, however, as they finished in eleventh place the following season and were relegated back to the First Division.

-In the 1999–00 season Kilkenny city finished third and beat Waterford United in a promotion-relegation playoff returning to the Premier.
-However, Kilkenny city were unable to extend their stay in the top flight beyond a single season managing only a single league victory throughout the whole season.
-General manager Jim Rhatigan wrote "Mud, Sweat and Jeers" a semi autobiographical account of the founding of the club.
+In the 1999–2000 season, Kilkenny City finished third and beat Waterford United in a promotion-relegation playoff, securing their return to the Premier Division.
+However, the club were once again unable to extend their stay in the top flight beyond a single season.
+They finished bottom of the league, managing only a single league victory throughout 2000–01.
+General manager Jim Rhatigan wrote "Mud, Sweat and Jeers," a semi-autobiographical account of the club's founding.